MatthewTrapani/Automated-Garage-Door-Opening-Using-AI/README.md

 Integrated the machine-learning model into our project’s code so that the camera feed was continuously analyzed.

-Wrote logic that sent signals to the Arduino when the model predicted that a car was present with high confidence.
-This allowed the garage door to automatically open when a car approached.

-Tested and optimized the model, adjusting confidence thresholds to reduce false positives and improve detection reliability.
+Helped my team test and optimized the model, adjusting confidence thresholds to reduce false positives and improve detection reliability.